 Mathematics is a compulsory GCSE.

-Students sit two written papers at the end of Year 11.
-Each paper contributes 50% of the qualification.
-Both papers are 1 hour and 45 minutes in total, and each paper contains 100 marks.
-Paper 1 is a “Non-calculator” paper, and Paper 2 is a “Calculator” paper.
+Pupils sit three written papers at the end of Year 11.
+Each paper contributes to 1/3 of the qualification.
+The papers are 1 hour and 30 minutes each, and each paper contains 80 marks.
+Paper 1 is a non-calculator paper, and Papers 2 and 3 are calculator papers.
 The papers test each pupil’s ability to:

 A Level Mathematics introduces and develops fundamental ideas that build a repertoire of key skills.
 These can be either enjoyed in their own right (such areas are known as “Core” or “Pure” Mathematics), or employed to solve problems in other areas (“Applied” Mathematics).